CQCL/hugr/specification/hugr.md

 ## Functional description

+A HUGR is a directed graph.
+There are several different types of node, and several different types of edge, with different semantics, described below.
+Nodes usually have additional data associated with them.
+Some edges have a "port" at each end (source and target), containing some additional data; others are simply arrows.

-A HUGR is a directed graph with nodes and edges.
-The nodes represent processes that produce values - either statically, i.e. at compile time, or at runtime.
+The nodes represent
+processes that produce values - either statically, i.e. at compile time, or at runtime.
 Each node is uniquely identified by its **node index**, although this may not be stable under graph structure modifications.